 What can be better than campfire cooking on a summer afternoon?
-All you need is quality campfire cooking tools, such as a campfire tripod for your pots or camping kettle, a cast iron dutch oven, grill grate for grilling some juicy hot dogs, and other kinds of heavy-duty cast iron cookware.
+All you need is quality campfire cooking equipment, such as a campfire tripod for your pots or camping kettle, a cast iron dutch oven, grill grate for grilling some juicy hot dogs, and other kinds of heavy duty cast iron cookware.
 If you’re not a seasoned camper, finding the right camp cooking gear can be daunting.
-Luckily, all you have to do is check out this list of campfire cooking equipment to find out what you need.
+Luckily, all you have to do is check out this list of best campfire cooking gear to find out what you need for your camping trip.

 - 1. The Heavy-Duty Log Tweezers for Campfire Cooking

 - 2. Lodge 3-Quart Cast Iron and Dutch Oven Combo Cooker for Campfire Cooking

 - 3. Jolly Green Products Marshmallow Roasting Sticks for Campfire